 The literal meaning of Raksha Bandhan is the bond of protection.
 On this pious occasion brothers and sisters promise eternal love for each other.
 Sisters tie a sacred thread on the wrist of their brothers and pray for their long life.
 In return, the brothers take a vow to protect their sisters from every untoward happening and obstacle and also give their sisters a gift.

-There is a legend associated with the festival of Rakshabandhan which you can read below-
+There is a legend associated with the festival of Raksha Bandhan, which goes like this:

 As per the accounts from the epic Mahabharata, Lord Krishna, once in the company of the Pandavas, was flying kites, when he cut his finger on the thread.
 Draupadi, to stop the bleeding, immediately tore a piece of her attire and tied it around the finger.
 Lord Krishna was touched by this gesture of love and promised lifelong protection to Draupadi.
 It is believed that when the Kauravas were trying to shame Draupadi by stripping her in public, it is this small piece of cloth that Krishna increased in number and size to keep covering her while she was being stripped.